liurongLori/pykit/httpmultipart/README.md

 **arguments**:

 -  `key_value_pair`:
-   is a dict
+   a `dict`(field_name, filed) is used in body after multipart encoding

 **return**:
-generator about body
+generator about body after multipart encoding

 #   Author